The 2024 Rita Allen Foundation Award for Chronic Pain Research:

 The application requires the following documents written in English:

-4. NIH Biosketch (no more than 5 pages, see template).
+• NIH Biosketch (no more than 5 pages; see template).

-5. Research proposal narrative that is no more than 6 pages, with no less than 11-point Arial font, and 0.5-inch margins.
+• Research proposal narrative that is 6 pages or less, with 11-point Arial font, and 0.5-inch margins.
 A 7th page will also be included for references.

-1. One letter from the candidate’s Department Chair or Division Chief that demonstrates strong support for the candidate’s proposed research and career development (start-up funds, lab space, and a tenure-track position).
-This letter of support will be appended to your attached application document.
+• One letter from the candidate’s Department Chair or Division Chief that demonstrates strong support for the candidate’s proposed research and career development (start-up funds, lab space, and a tenure-track position).
+This letter of support will be appended to your attached application.

 For information about eligibility and in-depth details on how to apply, please click the button below: